amitie10g/python-nanoserver-docker/README.md

 Windows Nano Server is an SKU designed for the cloud computing environment.
 But Nano Server is entirely different between the traditional Windows Server operating system.
 It is just a minimal subset of the existing Windows operating system, so many capabilities are missing.

 This repository contains a Python docker image build script for Windows Nano Server.
+For instance, only Python3 is supported.

 [Docker Hub](https://hub.docker.com/r/amitie10g/python-nanoserver) | [GitHub Container Registry](https://github.com/amitie10g/python-nanoserver/pkgs/container/python-nanoserver)